The location where Robert DiBernardo was murdered

 DiBernardo was a mobster and a major player in the adult film industry.

-It is believed that he used his mob connections to intimidate his competitors into either joining his growing network or going out of business.
+He reportedly used his mob connections to intimidate his competitors into either joining his growing network or going out of business.

 Due to his success, he received special status and was allowed to report directly to the boss, Paul Castellano.